Crypto Market Outlook — Neutral Consolidation at $63K Support Amid Institutional Outflows and Spot Volume Divergence

 Altcoins

 The broader altcoin market is exhibiting divergent performance, with selective rotations occurring amid generally weakening market structures.
 Our analysis of the $240 billion spot selling gap suggests that isolated altcoin gains may present false signals, as the aggregate spot market remains under distribution.
-Major altcoins are testing multi-month support levels, and a failure to hold these levels could trigger a deeper correction (as reflected in our 50% bearish outlook for select major assets).
+Major altcoins are testing multi-month support levels, and a failure to hold these levels could trigger a deeper correction.

 Solana (SOL) has shown relative strength, posting a 2.9% gain over the past 24 hours, accompanied by moderate trading volume.
 This localized outperformance occurs as corporate Solana treasuries have amassed approximately $1.1 billion in SOL.
 While this represents a significant institutional commitment, it also introduces balance sheet pressure; any forced liquidations from these corporate treasuries could create severe downward pressure.
 Meanwhile, Hyperliquid (HYPE) recorded a 3.6% decline over the 24-hour period, with trading volume reflecting ongoing adjustments as the platform phases out its USDH stablecoin in favor of USDC.
 This liquidity consolidation is expected to support HYPE's long-term utility but presents short-term volatility.